ADSteele916/adsteele916.github.io/content/authors/adsteele/_index.md

 link = "uploads/Alex Steele Resume.pdf"
 +++

 Hello!
-I'm Alex, a computer science and physics student at the University of British Columbia graduating in May 2024.
-My interests include embedded and low-level software development, reinforcement learning, and robotic motion control.
+I'm Alex, a software engineer specializing in embedded and systems programming.

-I'm currently working on my Honours Thesis with Michiel van de Panne.
-I'm also the lead teaching assistant for CPSC 110, UBC’s major-stream introductory computer science course, where I develop plagiarism detection algorithms and lead a team of TAs who work on infrastructure.
+I currently work at Tesla, where I optimize the distributed vehicle simulations that validate the safety of all software rolled out to vehicles.
+My main professional interest is designing high-performance systems responsible for mission-critical decisions.
+More concretely, I enjoy working on embedded firmware, high-performance applications, and AI (specifically reinforcement learning) systems.
+In previous roles, I've written safety-critical firmware for responding to automotive crashes, magnetohydrodynamic simulation software, and a satellite firmware image deployment system.

-In my free time, I contribute to the [UBC Rocket](https://www.ubcrocket.com/) design team as a senior member of the avionics subteam, enjoy some [light reading](/reading), and work on various [side projects](#projects).
-I also help plan and volunteer at [UBC's annual Physics Olympics competition](/post/how-fast-would-one-have-to-throw-a-baseball-to-replicate-a-nuclear-blast/).
+I received my Honours Bachelor of Science in Computer Science and Physics from the University of British Columbia in May 2024.
+In my final year, I completed my thesis on reinforcement learning for snake-like robots under the supervision of Professor Michiel van de Panne.
+I was also the lead teaching assistant for CPSC 110, the university's major-stream introductory computer science course, for four years.
+As part of that role, I developed a high-performance code similarity detection system capable of comparing tens of millions of pairs of assignment submissions, which is now in use across the department.

-In the past, I've spent eight months as a crash safety software engineer intern at Tesla, four months as a numerical methods research assistant in UBC's Numerical Linear Algebra Lab, and eight months as a satellite software engineer intern at Kepler Communications.
+Please don't hesitate to reach out if you'd like to chat.
+The best way to get ahold of me is via email.